-Indirect compensation includes participation in the retirement plans described more fully on page 51, as well as benefits available to all salaried employees of the Company such as extended health and dental care, life insurance and disability benefits.
+Indirect compensation includes participation in the retirement plans described more fully on page 50, as well as benefits available to all salaried employees of the Company such as extended health and dental care, life insurance and disability benefits.
+For details of executive insurance benefits received, please see page 47.

-EXECUTIVE SHAREHOLDING OWNERSHIP REQUIREMENTS
+EXECUTIVE SHARE OWNERSHIP REQUIREMENTS